 b) Terrigenous sedimentation will be highest near the stream outlet and on the north reef

-How do flood-supplied terrigenous sediment and hydrodynamic conditions interact to control the gross and net rate of terrigenous sedimentation at monthly time scales in a coral reef embayment?
+How do storm-supplied terrigenous sediment and hydrodynamic conditions interact to control the gross and net rate of terrigenous sedimentation at monthly time scales?

 Hypothesis:

-a) Terrigenous sedimentation will be high when SSY from the watershed is high, and low when waves are high; High waves will reduce terrigenous sedimentation by flushing
+a) Terrigenous sedimentation will be high when SSY from the watershed is high, and low when waves are high; high waves will reduce terrigenous sedimentation by flushing

-b) Coralline sedimentation will be high when waves are high due to resuspension
+b) Carbonate sedimentation will be high when waves are high due to resuspension

 2. Materials and Methods